 What have we learned about water today? (children's answers)

-Reading a poem by N. Ryzhova "Magic Water".
+Reading of N. Ryzhova’s poem “Magic Water”.

 "Magic Water"

-Have you heard of water?
+Have you heard about water?

-They say she's everywhere!
+They say she is everywhere!

-You will find it in the pond
+You will find her in the pond,

 And in a damp forest swamp.